jalvarez212/ethnotary/readme.md

 Before getting started, ensure you have the following:

-- **Web3 Enabled Browser**: Use a browser with Web3 capabilities, such as [MetaMask](https://metamask.io/) for Chrome or Firefox.
+- **Web3 Enabled Browser**: Web3-Enabled Browser: Use a browser with Web3 capabilities.
-- **ethnotary Smart Contract Address** If you do not have an contract address, you can create one at [wizard page](https://ethnotary.io/wizard.html).
+- **ethnotary Smart Contract Address** If you do not have a contract address, you can create one on the wizard page.
 - **Python 3.x** (Only if running locally): [Download and install Python](https://www.python.org/downloads/) if it's not already installed.

 ### Accessing via the web @  [ethnotary.io](http://ethnotary.io)

-You can access ethnotary in your web3 enabled browser by navigating to:
+You can access ethnotary in your web3-enabled browser by navigating to:

 ```http://ethnotary.io?YOUR_ACCOUNT_ADDRESS```